jbakic/Shielded.Gossip/README.md

 ```

 By writing the same value again with only a different expiry you can extend it, in case you
 wish to have sliding expiry.
-It is not however possible to reduce the expiry, for that you
+It is not however possible to reduce the expiry.
+For that you
 must write a new, higher version of the data.
 This is due to the nature of the gossip
 implementation - when merging two values which are otherwise equal, the backend simply takes
 the max of the expiry values.
 An exception is if one side did not have expiry, in which case